Scalable platform for qudit-based quantum computing using polar molecules: Acknowledgements

 \section{Acknowledgements}

-We are grateful to A. V. Akimov and S. S. Straupe for fruitful discussions.
+We are grateful to A. M. Rey, S. Will, A. V. Akimov and S. S. Straupe for fruitful discussions.
 The work of E.O.K. on designing the universal gate set for dipole qubits was supported by the state assignment of the Ministry of Science and Higher Education of the Russian Federation (Section IIIA).
-The work of A.K.F. is supported by the Priority 2030 program at the NIST ``MISIS'' under the project K1-2022-027 (developing gate set for qubit pairs, encoded in dipole qudits; Section IIIC).
+The work of A.K.F. is supported by the Priority 2030 program at the NUST ``MISIS'' under the project K1-2022-027 (developing gate set for qubit pairs, encoded in dipole qudits; Section IIIC).
 The work of A.S.N. and D.A.D. was supported by RSF Grant No.~24-71-00084 (developing realization of multicontrolled-phase gate on dipole qudits; Sections IIIB and IIID).